 Many of us share a common habit of storing our crucial data on email services, making it readily available when needed.
 This approach offers significant convenience since it grants you access to your information according to your schedule, all without the concern of safeguarding a physical storage device.
 Nevertheless, it's essential to remember that problems can arise unexpectedly, underscoring the value of relying on cloud services.

-If you depend on email services such as Gmail for all your relevant emails and data, then it is time to reconsider.
-Experts always recommend opting for the practice of taking backup of data and store it safely for future use.
-If you are a Gmail user, then it is simple to backup all your emails, and even emails in the trash and spam, or you can also use an automated IMAP Backup tool.
+If your reliance solely on email services like Gmail for all your essential emails and data has become the norm, it's high time to reassess your approach.
+Experts consistently advocate the practice of creating backups of your data and securely storing it for future needs.
+If you happen to be a Gmail user, the process of backing up all your emails, including those in the trash and spam folders, is straightforward.
+Alternatively, you can explore the convenience of using an automated IMAP Backup tool.

-You got to note that entire emails in your Gmail account are available for download via IMAP and POP.
-The real big advantage of using Gmail as your email client is the facility to export and back up your Gmail data without having requirement of the third-party software.
+It's important to remember that you can download all of your emails from your Gmail account using IMAP and POP.
+One significant benefit of using Gmail as your email service is the ability to export and back up your Gmail data without the need for third-party software.

-After extraction the exported MBOX from Gmail contains emails present in a single file if you have opted "include all mails" option or in multiple MBOX form if the "Select labels" option has been chosen.
+Following the extraction process, the exported MBOX file from Gmail will include emails in either a single file if you have selected the "include all mails" option or in multiple MBOX files if you have chosen the "Select labels" option.

-Thus, the command opens up a familiar "Save" window, and so you can save effectively the message as a PDF file to your computer.
+Therefore, executing the command will initiate a recognizable "Save" dialog box, allowing you to efficiently save the message as a PDF file on your computer.